google/skia/site/docs/dev/tools/codesearch.md

 There is an [internal tool for Googlers](https://goto.google.com/skia-client-search) to make it easier to search the repos of Skia clients, e.g. Chromium, Android, and Mozilla.
-If you use it and have suggestions, please let brianosman know.
+If you use it and have suggestions, please let kjlubick know.